-PADs are genetic diseases, and affected patients have a variety of first clinical presentations, such as diverse infections, lymphoproliferation, allergy, enteropathy, autoimmunity, malignancy. and Currently, practitioners' awareness about the heterogeneous presentations and diagnostic approach of PAD disorders is poor; therefore, suspected PAD patients are often diagnosed late and suffer severe clinical complications before the certain diagnosis is made.
+PADs are genetic diseases, and affected patients have a variety of first clinical presentations, such diverse infections, lymphoproliferation, as enteropathy, autoimmunity, allergy, and malignancy.
+Currently, practitioners' awareness about the heterogeneous presentations and diagnostic approach of PAD disorders is poor; therefore, suspected PAD patients are often diagnosed late and suffer severe clinical complications before the certain diagnosis is made.

-Conflicts of interest The authors declare that they have no conflicts of interest.
+Conflicts of interest.
+The authors declare that they have no conflicts of interest.